ohwgiles/laminar/UserManual.md

 git clone git@example.com:company/project.git .
 ```

 **CAUTION**: By default, laminar permits multiple simultaneous runs of the same job.
 If a job can **modify** the workspace, this might result in inconsistent builds when simultaneous runs access the same content.
 This is unlikely to be an issue for nightly builds, but for SCM-triggered builds it will be.
-To solve this, use [nodes](#Nodes-and-Tags) to restrict simultaneous execution of jobs, or consider [flock](https://linux.die.net/man/1/flock).
+To solve this, use [contexts](#Contexts) to restrict simultaneous execution of jobs, or consider [flock](https://linux.die.net/man/1/flock).

 The following example uses [flock](https://linux.die.net/man/1/flock) to efficiently share a git repository workspace between multiple simultaneous builds: